faizanmir21/faizanmir21.github.io/index.md

 - **University of Colorado Boulder**

-    >Master of Science in Mechanical Engineering                                           GPA- 3.75/4.0
+    >Master of Science in Mechanical Engineering    &nbsp                                      GPA- 3.75/4.0

 - **Thapar Institute of Engineering and Technology**

-   >Bachelor of Engineering in Mechanical Engineering                                     GPA- 7.5/10.0
+   >Bachelor of Engineering in Mechanical Engineering    &nbsp                                 GPA- 7.5/10.0